checkr/fdep/README.md

+  help                            Print this helpful message version                         Print the currently installed version init <envs...>                  Create fdep.yml with specified
+                                  environments
-  help                            Print this helpful message version                         Print the currently installed version init <envs...>                  Create fdep.yml with specified environments install                         Install dependencies for the project upload <local path>             Upload a file to the storage add <local path> <remote path>  Add a new dependency to the project rm <local path>                 Remove a dependency in the project
+  install                         Install dependencies for the project upload <local path>             Upload a file to the storage commit <local path>             Upload a file to the storage with a versioning tag add <local path> <remote path> [<version>]
+                                  Add a new dependency to the project rm <local path>                 Remove a dependency in the project
 ```